Postgraduate Training Licences

 If you have any questions please contact the College’s Registration Department at: email@example.com.

 If you are taking postgraduate medical training at Dalhousie University, you must have a postgraduate training licence.

-Elective training: You are enrolled in a medical school outside of Nova Scotia but will be taking one or more courses at Dalhousie University.
-You must complete the Postgraduate Training Licence Application Package (Elective Training).
+- Elective training: you are enrolled in a medical school outside of Nova Scotia but will be taking one or more courses at Dalhousie University.

-- You are enrolled in postgraduate training at a medical school in another province and are transferring to Dalhousie University.
+- you are enrolled in postgraduate training at a medical school in another province and are transferring to Dalhousie University; or

-Clinical Traineeship: You are completing a period of medical training in a program at Dalhousie University that is not part of a postgraduate training program.
-You must complete the Postgraduate Training Licence Package (Clinical Traineeship).
+- Clinical Traineeship: you are completing a period of medical training in a program at Dalhousie University that is not part of a postgraduate training program.

 Are you eligible?